Share on Facebook

 When a driver fails to slow down near a school, the consequences go beyond a traffic ticket.
 The financial, emotional, and physical costs of a school zone crash can follow victims for years.
 Deldar Legal is here to talk about how California’s school zone laws work, what penalties apply, and how to pursue justice after an accident helps families protect their rights and their future.

-Understanding the California School Zone Speed Limit
+What is the California School Zone Speed Limit?

 California law sets strict speed limits in areas where children travel to and from school.
 The California Vehicle Code Section 22352 defines these zones and outlines how the limits apply.